tajo/ladle/packages/website/docs/config.md

 title: Config
 ---

 Ladle does not require any configuration and some features can be controlled through CLI parameters.
 However, more advanced setups might require some configuration.
-There are three different files you can create and use:
+There are a few different files you can create and use:

 - [`.ladle/components.tsx`](./providers), used in browser only to enhance your stories or provide them a context
 - `.ladle/config.mjs`, used in browser and CLI to configure things like the story search pattern or addons visibility
+- `.ladle/head.html`, injects additional HTML into the `<head>` of Ladle.
+Can be handy to load additional fonts or stylesheets.
+Alternative to the [appendToHead](#appendtohead) parameter.
 - [`vite.config.{js|mjs|ts}`](https://vitejs.dev/config/#config-file-resolving), used only by Vite (CLI node environment) to change any parameters of the compilation (things like aliasing, dependency pre-bundling, babel plugins...) and some aspects of the dev server (open browser on start...).
 You should get familiar with Vite docs!

 ## vite.config.{js|mjs|ts}